PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

 The time constant for this filter is controlled by the [EKF2_TAU_VEL](../advanced_config/parameter_reference.md#EKF2_TAU_VEL) and [EKF2_TAU_POS](../advanced_config/parameter_reference.md#EKF2_TAU_POS) parameters.

 ::: info
-The 'fusion time horizon' delay and length of the buffers is determined by the largest of the `EKF2_*_DELAY` parameters.
+The 'fusion time horizon' delay and length of the buffers is determined by [EKF2_DELAY_MAX](../advanced_config/parameter_reference.md#EKF2_DELAY_MAX).
-If a sensor is not being used, it is recommended to set its time delay to zero.
+This value should be at least as large as the longest delay `EKF2\_\*\_DELAY`.
 Reducing the 'fusion time horizon' delay reduces errors in the complementary filter used to propagate states forward to current time.
 :::

+The EKF uses the IMU data for state prediction only.
+IMU data is not used as an observation in the EKF derivation.
+The algebraic equations for the covariance prediction and measurement jacobians are derived using [SymForce](https://symforce.org/) and can be found here: [Symbolic Derivation](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/ekf2/EKF/python/ekf_derivation/derivation.py).
+Covariance update is done using the [Joseph Stabilized form](https://en.wikipedia.org/wiki/Kalman_filter#Deriving_the_posteriori_estimate_covariance_matrix) to improve numerical stability and allow conditional update of independent states.

+### Precisions about the position output

+The position is estimated as latitude, longitude and altitude and the INS integration is performed using the WGS84 ellipsoid mode.
+However, the position uncertainty is defined in the local navigation frame at the current position (i.e.: NED error in meters).

 The position and velocity states are adjusted to account for the offset between the IMU and the body frame before they are output to the control loops.

 The position of the IMU relative to the body frame is set by the `EKF2_IMU_POS_X,Y,Z` parameters.

-The EKF uses the IMU data for state prediction only.
-IMU data is not used as an observation in the EKF derivation.
-The algebraic equations for the covariance prediction, state update and covariance update were derived using the Matlab symbolic toolbox and can be found here: [Matlab Symbolic Derivation](https://github.com/PX4/PX4-ECL/blob/master/EKF/matlab/scripts/Terrain%20Estimator/GenerateEquationsTerrainEstimator.m).
+In addition to the global position estimate in latitude/longitude/altitude, the filter also provides a local position estimate (NED in meters) by projecting the global position estimate using an [azimuthal_equidistant_projection](https://en.wikipedia.org/wiki/Azimuthal_equidistant_projection) centred on an arbitrary origin.
+This origin is automatically set when global position measurements are fused but can also be specified manually.
+If no global position information is provided, only the local position is available and the INS integration is performed on a spherical Earth.

 ## Running a Single EKF Instance